TeffTechnologies/Canon-Camera-Control/README.md

 ## Overview

 **Canon Camera Control** is a web app that lets you control your Canon R series camera from afar using the internet.
 It's for photographers, videographers, and developers who want to use Canon R cameras in unique ways.
-It uses the camera's Wi-Fi and a separate server (which you'll need to set up) to provide camera control through a website.
+It uses the camera's Wi-Fi and the Canon Camera Control API (which you'll need to set up via [firmware update](https://developercommunity.usa.canon.com/s/article/Introduction-to-Camera-Control-API-CCAPI)) to provide camera control through a web app.

 **What it does:**